koto-moya/MNIST/notes.md

 Then taking the squashed predictions I pass them into the `.where` in the following way: `torch.where(trgt==1, 1-prds, prds)`.
 So if the target value is 1 (in this case would denote a 3) return the difference between 1 and the prediction.
 The closer to 0 the better the prediction.
 If the target does not equal 0 then return the prediction,which should already be closer to 0.

-Then take the mean of these valsue and you will have your mean loss
+Then take the mean of these value and you will have your mean loss

 #### Note: On metrics and loss